RCube-gh/atcoder-tools-mini/README.md

 ## Architecture
 This tool uses a two-part architecture powered by Chrome Native Messaging:
-1. **Local CLI (`cli/`)**: A Python-based command-line interface.
-When you submit, it acts as a lightweight TCP client that sends your code to a background Native Messaging Host.
+1. **Local CLI (`cli/`)**: A Python-based command-line package.
+Once installed natively, it provides the powerful `atm` command.
+When you submit via `atm submit`, it acts as a lightweight TCP client that sends your code context to a background Native Messaging Host.
 2. **Chrome Extension (`extension/`)**: A background service worker installed in Chrome.
 It connects directly to the Native Messaging Host (`native_host.py`).
-This allows the extension to wake up securely and perform submissions in the background, without stealing focus or fighting with browser security rules.
+This allows the extension to wake up securely and perform submissions directly via real HTTP fetches to AtCoder's API, without stealing focus or fighting with browser runtime throttling rules.

 ## Setup